deankoch/UYRW_data/markdown/rswat.md

 `rswat` is a set of helper functions for managing [SWAT+](https://swat.tamu.edu/software/plus/) configuration files, and related tasks.
-The codebase has gotten very large so it is split into several files, each containing a number of helper functions definitions, organized by task:
+The codebase has gotten very large so it is split into several files, each containing a number of helper function definitions, organized by task:

   - [`rswat_qgis`](https://github.com/deankoch/UYRW_data/blob/master/markdown/rswat_qgis.md)